Updated: 7 days ago

-“Her friends used to tell her it was not rape if the man was your husband.
+“Her friends used to tell her it was not raped if the man was your husband.
 She didn’t say anything, but inside she seethed; she wanted to take a knife to their faces.”
-From the early civilizations’ women were treated as chattels or occupied inferior position in our society.
-There are so much socio-political factors behind this.
-So many numbers of Offenses are prevailing in the society against the women like sexual abuse, Stalking, Dowry-death, Domestic Violence, Acid throwing, Rape and so on.
-Today, all crimes acquire great importance in discussions, debates, legislations and are seeking attention of the peoples.
+From the early civilizations’ women were treated as chattels or occupied inferior positions in our society.
+There are so many socio-political factors behind this.
+So many numbers of Offenses are prevailing in society against the women like sexual abuse, Stalking, Dowry-death, Domestic Violence, Acid throwing, Rape, and so on.
+Today, all crimes acquire great importance in discussions, debates, legislations and are seeking the attention of the peoples.
 But among all of, not much importance is given to the act of Marital Rape.
 The term ‘Marital Rape’ refers to the act of sexual intercourse with one’s spouse without the consent of the Spouse.
-It is not necessary that there must be absence of consent, the consent obtained by force or misrepresentation also amounts to Marital Rape.
-Hence the missing element in the marital rape is free consent of the Spouse.
+It is not necessary that must be an absence of consent, the consent obtained by force or misrepresentation also amounts to Marital Rape.
+Hence the missing element in marital rape is the free consent of the Spouse.
 Marital Rape is also known as ‘Spouse Rape’.
 Though marital rape is the most common and repugnant form of masochism in Indian society it is hidden behind the iron curtain of marriage.
-In India, marital rape is not a crime, even it is adjourned by the so-called representatives of the society by impersonate it husband’s rights.
-And Laws that permits marital rape treats women as the Property of their husbands.
-Patriarchal framework that administers Indian families has constantly considered ladies as unimportant property of her significant or other guardian.
-This belief system has also impacted our legislatures in disregarding offense of spouse and by this they are noiselessly tolerating that ladies are only source of sexual satisfaction of her better half with no will of her own over her sexuality.
+In India, marital rape is not a crime, even it is adjourned by the so-called representatives of the society by impersonating its husband’s rights.
+And Laws that permit marital rape treats women as the property of their husbands.
+A patriarchal framework that administers Indian families has constantly considered ladies as unimportant property of their significant or other guardians.
+This belief system has also impacted our legislatures in disregarding the offense of spouse and by this, they are noiselessly tolerating that ladies are the only source of sexual satisfaction of her better half with no will of her own over her sexuality.

 - LEGAL HUMMING